 A child going missing from education (not registered on roll nor declared to an authority) or a child absent from education (missing school frequently) is a potential indicator of abuse or neglect and the School has in place procedures to follow up on unauthorised absences.
-Class teachers, Classroom Assistants and Support Staff monitor pupil attendance and punctuality and correspond with parents when there is a concern.
-Where a child is deemed to be missing or absent from education, particularly on repeat occasions, the DSL will take advice from Children's Services.
+Tutors and Heads of House monitor pupil attendance and punctuality and correspond with parents when there is a concern.
+Where a child is deemed to be missing from education or absent, particularly on repeat occasions, the DSL will take advice from Children's Services.
 The aim will always be to identify the risk of abuse or neglect and to help prevent the risks of the child going missing in the future.
-Staff should be alert to the potential risks of poor or non-attendance and cessation of attendance, including the signs to look out for and triggers to be aware of when considering the risks of potential concerns such as travelling to war zones, FGM and forced marriage.
+Staff should be alert to the potential risks of poor or non- attendance and cessation of attendance, including the signs to look out for and triggers to be aware of when considering the risks of potential concerns such as travelling to war zones, FGM and forced marriage.